-While the Federal actions analyzed in the Draft EIS for Alternatives 2, 3, and 4 maintain or improve the fire and fuels management of proposed Zone 6, the proposed shooting range identified in Table 3.28-1 introduces a new human-caused ignition source to this area and the completion of the Comprehensive Travel and Transportation Management Plan for the BLM St. George Field Office in Washington County is likely to result in additional restrictions on OHV travel and reduce associated ignition risk.
+While the Federal actions analyzed in the EIS for Alternatives 2, 3, and 4 maintain or improve the fire and fuels management of proposed Zone 6, the proposed shooting range identified in Table 3.28-2 introduces a new human-caused ignition source to this area, as does the development of the proposed Western Corridor.
+However, the Western Corridor could also serve as a fire break.
+The completion of the Comprehensive Travel and

+Transportation Management Plan for the BLM St. George Field Office in Washington County is likely to result in additional restrictions on OHV travel and reduce associated ignition risk.
 Overall, the land use restrictions associated with the creation of proposed Zone 6 and the completion of the travel management plan are anticipated to result in an improvement in fire and fuels management in proposed Zone 6.

-3.28.1.22 Noise
+3.28.23 Noise

 The Washington Parkway project from Greens Springs to I-15 is currently under construction, and various roadway improvement projects are proposed within St. George.
 Traffic noise generally attenuates within approximately 500 feet of a roadway (FHWA 2011).
 Therefore, cumulative noise impacts are anticipated for projects located within 500 feet of the T-Bone Mesa Alignment, UDOT Application Alignment, Southern Alignment, and Red Hills Parkway Expressway Alternatives.
-However, cumulative noise impacts are anticipated to be minor near the T-Bone Mesa Alignment,

-UDOT Application Alignment, and Southern Alignment where only a few receptors would experience a change in cumulative noise and near the St. George Boulevard/100 South One-way Couplet Alternative where noise is not likely to significantly change between existing and future conditions.
-Cumulative noise impacts are not anticipated under the Red Hills Parkway Expressway Alternative because none of the planned projects in Table 3.28-1 are located within 500 feet of these improvements.
+However, cumulative noise impacts are anticipated to be minor near the T-Bone Mesa Alignment, UDOT Application Alignment, and Southern Alignment where only a few receptors would experience a change in cumulative noise and near the St. George Boulevard/100 South One-way Couplet Alternative where noise is not likely to significantly change between existing and future conditions.
+Cumulative noise impacts are not anticipated under the Red Hills Parkway Expressway Alternative because none of the planned projects in Table 3.28-2 are located within 500 feet of these improvements.

-3.28.1.23 Hazardous Materials and Solid Waste
+3.28.24 Hazardous Materials and Solid Waste

-The proposed Northern Corridor (regardless of action alternative) and all new roadways identified in Table 3.28-1 as a reasonably foreseeable future action have the potential to introduce a source of potentially hazardous or toxic materials, as well as solid waste.
+The proposed Northern Corridor (regardless of action alternative) and all new roadways identified in Table 3.28-2 as a reasonably foreseeable future action have the potential to introduce a source of potentially hazardous or toxic materials, as well as solid waste.
 Construction equipment and most vehicles that would use the Northern Corridor are fueled by petroleum products that may be released by inadvertent leaks or spills, or as a result of vehicle collisions.
 Trucks hauling hazardous materials or solid waste may also be involved in collisions or other incidents that could result in inadvertent releases of their loads.
 Emergency response teams and highway departments deal with these issues daily and releases are contained and cleaned up to the extent practical.
 Incidents are expected to occur regardless of the alternative selected; failing to develop new or improve existing travel routes potentially could increase the number of releases because traffic congestion often contributes to vehicle collisions.

-3.28.1.24 Human and Health Safety
+3.28.25 Human and Health Safety